raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 [^inf]: No matter how a machine is organized, if it has a finite number of states, it cannot recognized balanced parenthese by our proof above.
 Fr example, if we modify our DFA to allow an on/off flag for each state, and we have a finite number of states, our machine is not more powerful than a standard DFA, it is just more compact: Its definition is `log2` the size of a standard DFA, but it still has a finite number of possible different states.

 The simplest machine that adds external state, which we might think of as being one step more powerful than a DFA, is a [Deterministic Pushdown Automaton][pa], or "DPA."
-A Pushdown Automaton is very much like our Deterministic Finite Automa, but it adds a potentially infinite stack as its external state.
+A DPA is very much like our Deterministic Finite Automa, but it adds a potentially infinite stack as its external state.

 [pa]: https://en.wikipedia.org/wiki/Pushdown_automaton